Masters of Science Degree in Biotechnology

 Prospective Students

 Interested in applying for the program?
 Apply using the button below.
-For more information please contact Bessy Varela at bvarela@uci.edu.
+For more information please contact Lissette Umanzor at lumanzor@uci.edu.

 Why Get A Masters Degree in Biotechnology?